"Celebrating 5 Years of MRSA Staph Support and Alternative Treatment Options"

 Top 5 Mistakes report

-Enter your name and email below to get your report and tips now.
+Enter your name and email below to get your report and our MRSA Staph newsletter.

-I am committed to protecting your privacy.
-I will NEVER rent, sell, or misuse your information.
+Michelle is committed to protecting your privacy.
+She will NEVER rent, sell, or misuse your information.

-Will I always be a carrier?
+Will you always be a carrier?
 Possibly.
 Many people have stopped carrying the bacteria.
 People who were both infected and carried the bacteria have since tested negative on their nose cultures for the bacteria.
-We’ve seen this happen for people using either antibiotics or more natural methods for stopping their infection.
+Michelle Moore has seen this happen for people using either antibiotics or natural treatment methods.

-Can I totally remove MRSA from my body?
-I’ve heard that many people no longer test positive after having been infected.
-However, I don’t believe that a “total elimination” mind set is always appropriate.
-It can lead to a paranoia of sorts.
-And, we may be exposed again to the disease in the community or in a healthcare setting.
+Can you totally remove MRSA from your body?
+Michelle has heard that many people no longer test positive after having been infected.
+However, she does not believe that a “total elimination” mind set is always appropriate.
+Such a mind set can lead to a paranoia of sorts.
+And a person may be exposed again to the disease in the community or in a healthcare setting.

 Questions and answers